Skip to content

 Exercise 2: malloc/free Wrapper with Statistics

-Implement a wrapper layer around malloc and free that tracks all allocation and deallocation operations, and prints a statistical report when the program exits.
+Implement a wrapper layer for malloc and free that tracks all allocation and deallocation operations, printing a statistical report when the program exits.

 void tracked_free(void* ptr);